zachw1/stable-worldmodel/docs/source/index.rst

 This is particularly useful for training world models, which often require access to entire trajectories of data rather than just individual steps.
 However, ``stable-worldmodel`` still supports online interactions, perfect for evaluating learned policies or models.

 For each supported environment, ``stable-worldmodel`` provides a set of pre-defined variations and initial conditions that can be easily sampled and configured.
-This allows researchers to quickly experiment with different environment configurations without having to manually set up each variation.
+This allows researchers to quickly experiment with different environment configurations without manually setting up each variation.
 Perfect for out-of-distribution and generalization research.

 Citation
 --------